FuzzAnything/Hopper/README.md

 Hopper uses [E9Patch](https://github.com/GJDuck/e9patch) to instrument binaries by default.
 Optionally, you can use [LLVM](./hopper-instrument/llvm-mode/) for source code instrumentation.

 After running `compile`, you will find that it generates the following files in the output directory:
-- `bin/hopper-fuzzer`:  generates inputs, maintatins states, and use `harness` to excuted the inputs.
+- `bin/hopper-fuzzer`:  generates inputs, maintains states, and uses `harness` to excuted the inputs.
 - `bin/hopper-harness`:  executes the inputs.
 - `bin/hopper-translate`:  translates inputs to C source code.
 - `bin/hopper-generator`: replays the generate process.
 - `bin/hopper-sanitizer`: sanitize and minimize crashes.

 #### Header files
-- If there are multiple header files, you can crate a new header file, and *include* all of them.
+- If there are multiple header files, you can create a new header file, and *include* all of them.
-- If header files are compiled depending on specific envoironment variables.
+- If header files are compiled depending on specific environment variables.
 You can set it by : `BINDGEN_EXTRA_CLANG_ARGS`.
 - If the header file includes API functions that you do not want to test, use `--func-pattern` to filter them while running the fuzzer.

 #### Environment variable for compiling
 - `HOPPER_MAP_SIZE_POW2`: controls the size of coverage path.
-The defult value is 16, and it should be in the range of [16, 20]. e.g. `HOPPER_MAP_SIZE_POW2=18`.
+The default value is 16, and it should be in the range of [16, 20]. e.g. `HOPPER_MAP_SIZE_POW2=18`.
 - `HOPPER_INST_RATIO`: controls how likely a block will be chosen for instrumentation.
 The default value is 100, and it should be in the range of (0, 100]. e.g. `HOPPER_INST_RATIO=75`.
 - `HOPPER_INCLUDE_SEARCH_PATH`: includes the search path of file in header files. e.g. `HOPPER_INCLUDE_SEARCH_PATH=../`.
 - `HOPPER_FUNC_BLACKLIST`: includes function blacklists that hopper won't compile. `bindgen` will not generate code for the functions. e.g. `HOPPER_FUNC_BLACKLIST=f1,f2`.